Healthcare in Hong Kong: Staffing

 Hong Kong has about 1.9 doctors per 1000 people, which is the same ratio as in Taiwan.
 Of the over 14,600 doctors in Hong Kong, about 60% work in private practice and the remaining 40% work in the public service.
 The majority of doctors in Hong Kong, graduated from one of the 2 local medical schools.
 There are over 1,200 doctors in Hong Kong that graduated from medical schools outside of Hong Kong and passed the rigorous Hong Kong licensing requirements including an examination.
 These doctors, represented by the Licentiate Society, are known as Licentiates of the Medical Council of Hong Kong (LMCHK).
 In addition, there are a few hundred colonial doctors; a legacy of the pre-1997 era in which said doctors graduated from medical schools of Commonwealth origin and were automatically given full registration to practice.
 There are over 7400 registered practitioners of Traditional Chinese medicine.

 Public healthcare

 Subsidised treatment, with small co-payments, is available to people with a Hong Kong identity card and to resident children under the age of 11.
 Between 2007 and 2011 public spending on healthcare increased by 30%.
 In 2014/5, it was about 17% of all government expenditure.
-Emergency medical services, used by around 2.2 million each year, costs HK$180 per patient.
+Emergency medical services, used by around 2.2 million each year, costs HK$400 per patient since January 2026.